Mother: María Consuelo Loera Pérez

 Is known for using intricate tunnel systems for both evading authorities and moving the massive quantities of drugs that made the Sinaloa Cartel so powerful.

 His cartel has produced, smuggled and distributed marijuana, heroin, cocaine, methamphetamine and other types of drugs.

-According to the US Treasury Department, he is the most "powerful drug trafficker in the world."
+According to the US Treasury Department, he was considered the most "powerful drug trafficker in the world."